CodingMinds/world_simulator/Readme.md

 #### random_agent.py

-A simple demo of a random acting agent which terminates if the food is found.
+A simple demo of a random acting agent which terminates if he found food.
+The agent loads the first possible world.
 The amount of attempts will be printed to stdout.

 #### guest_ui.php